Bookrage001/osc/resources/docs/widgets/sliders.md

 - type: `boolean`
 - default: `true`
 - usage: set to `false` to hide the built-in input

-### `compact`
-- type: `boolean`
-- default: `false`
-- usage: set to `true` to display a compact alternative for the widget.
-Disables default mouse/touch focusing on the value display (right-click/long-touch still triggers it).

 ### `angle`
 - type: `number`